NG-ZORRO/ng-zorro-antd/docs/faq.en-US.md

 ### Why my issue is closed?

 Issue is designed for maintainers and users to track the development process of the project, which means only bug reports and feature requests are accepted and usage questions are not.
-And to give priority to well-explained jobs, issues that are not written in the given format would be closed autometically by the bot right away.
+And to give priority to well-explained jobs, issues that are not written in the given format would be closed automatically by the bot right away.

 ### Where can I get help with Angular?